Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 • If you reach 40K+ MAUs, you have a successful product and should upgrade

-• API-heavy apps: Can hit this limit with just a few hundred power users
+• API-heavy apps: Can hit this limit with a few thousand power users

 Storage (1 GB):